This programme is currently closed to new applications but will be re-opening in late Summer 2022.

 This programme is offering grants of up to £20,000 for activities focused on supporting continued collaborative working at a time of intensified system pressure.
 We’re interested in funding activities that help members to build and strengthen their networks across the improvement landscape, and share and apply learning.

 This funding round is a pilot for this programme, and is open to Special Interest Groups.
-We are aiming to open the programme again, as an ongoing opportunity for a wider group, from Summer 2022.
+We are aiming to open the programme again, as an ongoing opportunity for a wider group, from late Summer 2022.

 Proposals should focus on one or more of the following areas of interest: